 A mail merge is a fantastic way to save you time when you’re emailing a large recipient list.
-Doing a mail merge in Word and Excel gives you all of the functionality of a mailing list, without the need to configure an expensive email platform. 🤯
+Performing a mail merge using Excel and Word gives you all of the functionality of a mailing list, without the need to configure an expensive email platform. 🤯

 Mail merge is typically used to send mass emails that have been personalized to their recipient (like replacing “Hello! 👋” with “Hey John!”).
 They can also save you time on tasks like mailing personalized letters, envelopes, and creating mailing labels.

 This blog post will walk you through creating and sending a personalized mail merge step by step.
 To demonstrate, we’ll send a cold outreach sales email to a list of leads.

 A quick summary of how to set up an email merge from Excel:

 - We start our mail merge from Excel by organizing the contact information of our leads in one document.